davewil/automation/README.md

 ## Project Manager

 A comprehensive tool for managing, building, testing, and deploying your projects across different languages and frameworks.
-Available for both Linux/macOS (Bash/Zsh) and Windows (PowerShell).
+Available for both Linux/macOS (Bash/Zsh), Windows (PowerShell), and as an MCP server for AI assistants.

 ### Features